 The Museum launched the project, The Longtail Residence Club, in Autumn 2009 with the intention of constructing low cost housing for the neglected minority in local waters.
 Rows of ocean front pre-fab nesting domes or ‘condos’ were built and each year, volunteers erected new homes on the cliff tops of the Museum Ramparts.

-This year, work begins on building a rookery on Bastion E of the Museum’s Ramparts and working with Government of Bermuda Department of Conservation Services to monitor the birds.
+We built a rookery on Bastion E of the Museum’s Ramparts and work with the Government of Bermuda Department of Conservation Services to monitor the birds.

-If you would like to donate to creating habitats for this ancient heritage visitor to Bermuda, please contact Dr. Edward Harris.
+If you would like to donate to creating habitats for this ancient heritage visitor to Bermuda, please contact email@example.com.

 Check out the exhibit, Longtail: A Bermuda Resident on display at Commissioner’s House.